 Can I get any help with money on release?

-You can apply for a discharge grant of £46 before you are released.
-If you have found accommodation for your first night on release, you can also apply for an extra grant of about £50 which will be paid directly to the accommodation provider.
+If you have been in custody for more than 14 days, you can apply for a discharge grant of £46 before you are released.
+If you have found accommodation for your first night on release, you can also apply for an extra grant which will be paid directly to the accommodation provider.

 Crisis loans and community care grants no longer exist, but if you need money urgently you might be able to apply to your local council for welfare support.
 You can do this before you are released, particularly if you need help with essential items (e.g. clothes) or general costs associated with moving into new accommodation.